boa-dev/boa-dev.github.io/blog/2025-09-24-temporal-release/index.md

 ![clock banner](./img/clock-banner.jpg)

-After almost 2+ years of development, we're pleased to announce the 0.1 release of [`temporal_rs`](https://github.com/boa-dev/temporal).
+After almost 2+ years of development, we're pleased to announce the release of [`temporal_rs`](https://crates.io/crates/temporal_rs).
 A calendar and time zone aware Rust date/time library based on ECMAScript's [Temporal API][mdn].

-`temporal_rs` is a highly conformant implementation of the Temporal API in Rust that can be used in native Rust code or embedded into ECMAScript engines / interpreters to support their implementations, which we first announced in our first
+`temporal_rs` is a highly conformant implementation of the Temporal API in Rust that can be used in native Rust code or embedded into ECMAScript engines / interpreters to support their implementations, which we first announced in our
 [Temporal blog post](../2025-06-15-temporal-impl-1.md), if you're interested in learning more about small implementation details.

-Currently, `temporal_rs` is being used by Boa, [Kiesel][kiesel-site], [V8][v8-site], and [Yavashark][yavashark-repo] for their Temporal implementations (more on that later) and will soon being [shipping in Chrome](https://chromestatus.com/feature/5668291307634688).
+Currently, `temporal_rs` v0.1 is being used by Boa, [Kiesel][kiesel-site],
+[V8][v8-site], and [Yavashark][yavashark-repo] for their Temporal
+implementations (more on that later) and will soon being [shipping in Chrome](https://chromestatus.com/feature/5668291307634688).

+### Why v0.1?
+Why not v1.0?

+Right now the [Temporal proposal](https://github.com/tc39/proposal-temporal) is at Stage 3 in the standards process (4 being the final stage).
+Although unlikely, we want to remain on a minor version to catch any changes which come in (mosty bug fixes) before the proposal reaches stage 4 and thus complete.
+We expect this to happen in Q1 2026.

-To celebrate the 0.1 release of `temporal_rs`, we'll cover a short background of the Temporal implementation in Boa and why `temporal_rs` was split into its own crate, we'll go over the library's general design, and then we'll walk through a couple brief examples of using
+To celebrate the release of `temporal_rs`, we'll cover a short background of the Temporal implementation in Boa and why `temporal_rs` was split into its own crate, we'll go over the library's general design, and then we'll walk through a couple brief examples of using